-The accountability for the company's governance pertains specifically to the assurance of the effectiveness of the Company's system of internal controls.
+The accountability for the company's governance pertains specifically to the assurance of the reliability of the financial reporting of the company and the effectiveness of the company's system of internal controls.
 The main features of the company's system of internal controls and risk management are described later in this report.
-Finnair has a number of procedures issued by the Board of Directors or the Executive Board, designed to enhance the internal controls.
-The procedures are assessed at least on an annual basis updated where necessary.
+Finnair has a number of procedures and policies issued by the Board of Directors or the Executive Board, designed to enhance the internal controls.
+The procedures and policies are assessed at least once a year and updated where necessary.

 In addition to the Board's statutory tasks, certain significant matters are reserved for the Board's decision, as set out in the Board's charter.
-The Board prepares and adopts its Charter as well as those of for Committees and Internal Audit.
-The Board sets the company's strategic aims and monitors the implementation.
-The Board approves other significant strategic matters, business plans, significant partnerships and other decisions exceeding the CEO's decision-making authority. the Board decides on guarantees and other commitments for external liabilities.
+The Board prepares and approves the charters of the Board and of its committees.
+The Board approves also the Internal Audit Charter.
+The Board sets the company's strategic aims and monitors the implementation of the strategy.
+The Board approves other significant strategic matters, business plans, significant partnerships and other decisions exceeding the limits that the Board has set to the CEO's decision-making authority.
+The Board decides on guarantees and other commitments for external liabilities.
 The monetary limit for the CEO's decision-making authority is 10 million euros.

-The Board appoints and removes the CEO and other members of the executive management, evaluates their performance and determines their levels of remuneration.
+The Board appoints and removes the CEO and other members of the Executive Board, evaluates their performance and determines their levels of remuneration.
 The Board also attends to the succession planning of the management.
 The Board establishes and regularly evaluates the group's personnel policies, including the compensation structures.
-The Board evaluates its work on an annual basis.
+The Board evaluates its own work on an annual basis.
 The Board's charter is available on Finnair's website in its entirety.

-The Board has determined the diversity principles applying to its composition, which are available to the Shareholders' Nomination Board when it is searching successors to retiring Board members and preparing its proposal on the composition of the Board to the Annual General Meeting.
-The diversity principles are neither binding on the Nomination Board nor the AGM.
+The Board has determined its diversity principles for the perusal of the Shareholders' Nomination Board when searching successors to retiring Board members and preparing proposals on the composition of the Board to the Annual General Meeting.
+The diversity principles do not bind the Nomination Board nor the AGM.

-The diversity principles applying to the composition of the Board of Directors are as follows:
+The diversity principles of the Board of Directors are:

-- The Board as a whole must have suffient expertise and experience to conduct its duties carefully and effectively, taking into account the quality, scope and international nature of the company's operations, the company's strategic targets and changes in the business environment and society. - The members of the Board must be capable of cooperating with the other members and the management. - The members of the Board should have training and experience that complements each other and experience from industries that are important for the company. - The members should have experience of Board work and conducting managerial duties in business or other areas of society. - The Board shall have at least 40 per cent both men and women.
-The composition should show diversity also in terms of the age distribution, length of service and cultural background. - Sufficient continuity should be ensured in reforming the composition of the Board, but the continuous term of any member may not exceed 10 years.
+- The Board must have sufficient expertise and experience to conduct its duties carefully and effectively, taking into account the quality, scope and international nature of the company's operations, the company's strategic targets and changes in the business environment and society. - The members of the Board must be capable of cooperating with the other members and the management. - The members of the Board should have education and experience that complements each other and experience from industries that are important for the company. - The members should have experience of board work and of managerial duties in businesses or in other areas of society. - The Board shall have at least 40 per cent both men and women.
+The composition should show diversity also in terms of the age distribution, length of service and cultural background. - Sufficient continuity should be ensured when renewing the composition of the Board, but the continuous term of any member may not exceed 10 years.